Twinrix Hepatitis Vaccine Description 2022

 Twinrix Hepatitis Vaccine Indication

 TWINRIX is a vaccine used in adults, adolescents, children, and infants to prevent hepatitis A and B diseases.
-100% protection cannot be guaranteed and additional doses may be required.
-Very common adverse events (>10% of doses) reported in adults were pain or discomfort, redness at the injection site, headache, and tiredness.
-Common adverse events (1% to 10% of doses) were swelling at the injection site, diarrhea, nausea and vomiting, and generally feeling unwell.
+However, 100% protection cannot be guaranteed, and additional doses may be required.

 Twinrix Hepatitis Vaccine Dosage